Date and location: 7-12 July 2019, London

-See the 2018 agenda for details about the course.
-The 2019 agenda will be published soon.
+See the agenda for more details about the course.

 Apply for the course by 31 March 2019 to be eligible for an early bird discount.